Tax Bombshell Throws Trump On Defensive Ahead Of Debate - UrduPoint

 But the tax report threatens the core of Trump's political identity -- that vaunted ability to connect with blue collar voters.

-Biden, who frequently touts his early boyhood years in the hardscrabble Pennsylvania town of Scranton, has been trying to reframe the populist leader as a spoiled playboy from Manhattan.
+Though its impact on voters was still unclear, the Times report hands Biden piles of new ammunition.

-Though its impact on voters was still far from clear, the Times' report -- which purports to reveal information that prosecutors and congressional investigators have been trying fruitlessly to obtain for years -- hands Biden piles of new ammunition.
+And the Democrat's campaign immediately opened fire with an ad comparing typical income tax payments by ordinary Americans, such as $10,216 for nurses, to that reportedly paid by Trump the year he took office: $750.